dmarx/gh-store/README.md

-# gh-store
+# Github Issues as a Data Store

-A data store implementation using GitHub Issues as a backend.
+The `gh-store` provides data store implementation that uses GitHub Issues as a backend.
 Provides versioned storage and update capabilities for applications running in GitHub's ecosystem.
+The primary intended use case is for applications which are constrained to Github Actions as the only available runtime, and free-tier github resources.

+The data storage pattern presented here is inspired by https://github.com/utterance/utterances

 ## Key Features
 - Store and version JSON objects using GitHub Issues